 - 6-8 ounces enoki mushrooms, cut off the root

-- 6 imitation crab sticks, separated
+- 6 imitation crab sticks, separated (use pan fried tofu for vegan version)

 - 3 long jalapeno peppers, cut into matchsticks